-What Editing Software Should You Use?
+What Editing Software Should You Use for Editing Travel Photos?

 There is a plethora of programs you can use to edit your photos, and to some extent what you use will depend on the platform you’re using.
 It’s best to do your post processing on a computer, of course, as it will offer greater processing power for those operations that require some heavy lifting.